The equivalence of lattice and Heegaard Floer homology: Completing the proof of Theorem

-We now consider the case that $b_1(Y(G))>0$: \begin{proof}[Proof of Theorem~\ref{thm:main} when $b_1(Y(G))>0$] The proof is much the same as when $b_1(Y(G))=0$.
+\begin{proof}[Proof of Theorem~\ref{thm:main} when $b_1(Y(G))>0$] The proof is much the same as when $b_1(Y(G))=0$.
 The main difference is relating tensor products with the pair-of-pants bimodules with tensor products using the merge module.
-We can no longer use Corollary~\ref{cor:simplify-tensor-product} and the fact that $b_1(Y(G))=0$ to eliminate the terms involving the homology action.
-Instead, we use Propositions~\ref{prop:merge=pair-of-pants} and ~\ref{prop:finite-generation}. \end{proof}
+We can no longer use Corollary~\ref{cor:simplify-tensor-product} to eliminate the terms involving the homology action.
+This is because when $b_1(Y(G))>0$ we may, at an intermediate step, need to take the connected sum of two homologically essential knots (cf. Lemma~\ref{lem:rational-homology-plumbings}).
+If at most one of the knots is homologically essential, then we can pick judiciously which model of $W_r$ or $W_l$ to use, so that the homology action term $\cA_{K_i}$ which appears is on the knot which is homologically trivial.
+If more than one of these knots is homologically essential, then this technique will not apply.

+In the present case, we apply Propositions~\ref{prop:merge=pair-of-pants} and ~\ref{prop:finite-generation} instead of Corollary~\ref{cor:simplify-tensor-product} when we need to take the connected sum of two components, as in \eqref{module-2}.
+Propositions~\ref{prop:finite-generation} shows that relevant type-$D$ modules are finitely generated (up to homotopy equivalence), and Proposition~\ref{prop:merge=pair-of-pants} allows us to replace the modules ${}_{\cK|\cK}W_r^{\cK}$ in the tensor product with ${}_{\cK|\cK} M^{\cK}$.
+From here the proof is identical to the case when $b_1(Y(G))=0$. \end{proof}

-\begin{rem} When $b_1(Y(G))>0$, the homotopy equivalence relating the tensor products obtained using the merge modules and the pair-of-pants bimodules are obtained using Corollary~\ref{cor:eliminate-homology-action}, which is fundamentally based on the classification theorem for finitely generated chain complexes over a PID.
+\begin{rem} When $b_1(Y(G))>0$, the homotopy equivalence relating the tensor products obtained using the merge modules and the pair-of-pants bimodules is obtained using Corollary~\ref{cor:eliminate-homology-action}, which is fundamentally based on the classification theorem for finitely generated chain complexes over a PID.
 In particular, it is not as clear from this perspective how the homotopy equivalence interacts with the relative grading on the link surgery formula.
 We will pursue this question in a future work by considering group valued gradings on the bordered link surgery modules, in the spirit of \cite{LOTBordered}*{Section~3.3}. \end{rem}